LWprogramming/Minefinder/README.md

 ## Contributing

 Pull requests are welcome!
-Just remember to check your code against the tests beforehand :]

-For first-timers, check out the [issues](https://github.com/LWprogramming/Minefinder/issues) labeled "first-timer."
-These are issues that are a good place to get started.
-Don't worry too much about getting things "perfect" in your pull request.
+Please be sure to generally follow the guidelines in the [wiki](https://github.com/LWprogramming/Minefinder/wiki/Contributing).